Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Allen, TX

 You should have your HVAC system inspected approximately twice yearly.
 After completing their inspection, your technician will inform you what services are needed.
 You should also have your system inspected if you start noticing issues such as strange noises, unusual smells, or leaks.
-If your system has ductwork, it should be inspected every few years.
+If your home has ductwork, you should have it inspected every few years.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
 Set your thermostat as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
 Keep your roof well-maintained and seal any leaks around your windows and doors to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.